wazuh/wazuh-documentation/source/user-manual/ruleset/mitre.rst

 Restart Wazuh and you will have finished configuring the rule.

-If you want to configurate a rule using two o more techniques, you can do it as follows:
+If you want to configure a rule using two o more techniques, you can do it as follows:

 .. code-block:: xml